A guide to low-carb & keto diet cheating

 Many carbs make you hungry.
 You know this if you have given them up for any meaningful period of time.
 Cheating means potentially inviting hunger and cravings back into your life.

 Proceed with caution – you could end up in trouble.

 Cheating nearly always leads to immediate weight gain.
-First, carbs put your body back in fat-storing mode.
+First, too many carbs put your body back in fat-storing mode.
 Second, carbs can lead to hunger and cravings hence you eat more.
 Third, the water weight associated with high-carb diets returns.